mcohen01/node-quickbooks/README.md

 <a name="getVendor" />
 #### getVendor(id, callback)

-Retrieves the Vendor from Quickbooks
+Retrieves the Vendor from QuickBooks

 __Arguments__